Guide to HR Compliance

 Federal and state labor laws also require specific HR notices to be reported to the proper governing agency and distributed to employees.

-Designate an individual to manage notices
+Designate an Individual to Manage Notices

 One of the best ways to keep your employee notices regimen compliant is to designate an official “notices handler” to be responsible for all things related to employee notices.

 This consistency is especially valuable with regards to the high turnover rate in the United States workforce.
 The clear and detailed documentation of internal procedures allows you to maintain your notice administration standard even as different people move in and out of the position.

 So what’s the best way to keep up with the latest labor laws?
-We suggest subscribing to the Department of Labor (DOL) and the Society for Human Resources Management (SHRM) for legislative updates.
+We suggest subscribing to the Department of Labor (DOL), the BerniePortal blog, and the Society for Human Resources Management (SHRM) for legislative updates.
 These subscriptions will alert you to changes in both local and federal laws that might impact your business.

 Transparency is key when it comes to compliance.
 Your employees should be able to review notices from an easily accessed location.
 By maintaining this level of transparency, you allow others to hold you accountable, which means less risk of error and noncompliance penalties.

-What does BerniePortal Compliance do?
+What Does BerniePortal Compliance Do?